Please note that this page is under construction. We are documenting the

 Now if we run acroread, a new window will appear on our desktop.

-effect on tara.
-There are other options as well such as different encrytption
+There are other options as well such as different encryption

 schemes, and adding compression.
-If you're interested, you might want to start
+If you're interested, you might want to check

 For Windows users, there are two basic programs you'll need: a terminal program

 and an X-server.
 We illustrate Windows Vista here, but XP should work similarly.

 You probably already have a terminal program to make basic SSH connections to